-Photon qubits which is easily manipulated at the single qubit level and can be excellently isolated from the environment, play important roles in quantum communication and quantum computation \cite{Gisin02,Kok07}.
-It has been shown that by encoding a single photon with several qubits the CNOT gate can be readily realized with simple optical components \cite{Cerf98}.
-Such kind of CNOT gate has been used to implement the Grover's search algorithm \cite{Kwiat00}.
-Moreover, by introducing birefringent crystals where the coupling between the photon's polarization and frequency modes occurs, we can simulate a fully controllable ``environment" to investigate the evolution of the photon state \cite{Berglund00}.
-Here, we encode the observable Q(t) as the polarization of a single photon, where the $45^{\circ}$ linear polarization state $|\overline{H}\rangle=\frac{1}{\sqrt{2}}(|H\rangle+|V\rangle)$ ( $|H\rangle$ and $|V\rangle$ represent the horizontal and vertical polarization states respectively)is used as $|0\rangle $ with the eigenvalue of +1 and the$-45^{\circ}$ linear polarization state $|\overline{V}\rangle=\frac{1}{\sqrt{2}}(|H\rangle-|V\rangle)$ as $|1\rangle$ with the eigenvalue of -1.
+{\bf Experimental violation of the generalized Leggett-Garg inequalities under decoherence.} Photon qubits which is easily manipulated at the single qubit level and can be excellently isolated from the environment, play important roles in quantum communication and quantum computation \cite{Gisin02,Kok07}.
+The optical CNOT gate has been used to make a strong coupling to an ancilla, for the purpose of measurement of a signal \cite{Huang01,Barbieri07,Sciarrino06,Pryde04}.
+By encoding a single photon with several qubits, the CNOT gate can be readily realized with simple optical components \cite{Cerf98}.
+Moreover, by introducing birefringent quartz plates where the coupling between the photon's polarization and frequency modes occurs, we can simulate a fully controllable ``environment" to investigate the evolution of the photon state \cite{Berglund00}.
+Here, we encode the observable $Q(t)$ as the polarization of a single photon, where the $45^{\circ}$ linear polarization state $|\overline{H}\rangle=\frac{1}{\sqrt{2}}(|H\rangle+|V\rangle)$ ( $|H\rangle$ and $|V\rangle$ represent the horizontal and vertical polarization states respectively) is used as $|0\rangle $ with the eigenvalue of +1 and the $-45^{\circ}$ linear polarization state $|\overline{V}\rangle=\frac{1}{\sqrt{2}}(|H\rangle-|V\rangle)$ as $|1\rangle$ with the eigenvalue of -1.
+As a result, the observable of $Q(t)$ is the Pauli $\sigma_{x}$ operator.
 In our experiment, we use the herald single photon source produced from the pulsed parametric down-conversion process in a nonlinear crystal \cite{Pittman05}.
-In this process, one of the photon is used as the trigger, while the other is prepared to be $|\overline{H}\rangle$ and used as the initial input state.
+In this process, one of the photon is used as the trigger, while the other is prepared to be $|\overline{H}\rangle$ and used as the initial input state (see Methods for details).